Intent of Mathematics Curriculum of Sandown Primary School:

-Here at Sandown School we follow White Rose Maths from Early Years to Year 6.
+Here at Sandown School we follow White Rose Maths from Years 1 to 6.

 White Rose is a whole-school primary maths programme that supports the teacher in teaching for mastery and meeting the higher expectations of the National Curriculum.